chrieke/geojson-invalid-geometry/README.md

 a Multi-type object only contains a single geometry object, some tools might complain.
 [Example](all_geometry_types/multitype_geometry_with_just_one_geometry.geojson)

-### Incorrect geometry data type
-For example, a geometry that can be identified as a Polygon by it's shape, has the geometry `type` defined as another type, e.g. LineString.

 ### Geometry or Feature not wrapped in a Feature or FeatureCollection
 The GeoJSON specification allows not wrapping geometry or feature objects in a FeatureCollection, see [spec](https://www.rfc-editor.org/rfc/rfc7946#section-2).
 Any GeoJSON object on its own is still a valid GeoJSON.
 However, some tools might expect a Feature and FeatureCollection and the associated properties.